-While website builders like Wix or Squarespace are easy to use and offer decent ecommerce features, they’re not exactly useful (or cost-effective) if all you’re looking to do is add an online store to your current website.
+Website builders like Wix or Squarespace are certainly easy to use and offer decent ecommerce features.
+But they’re not exactly useful (or cost-effective) if all you’re looking to do is add an online store to your current website.

 The same goes for more powerful ecommerce tools like Shopify.
 Its cheapest plan with unlimited items starts at $29 per month.
 And while its Shopify Lite plan does let you add ‘Buy Buttons’ to your existing site, the in-site functionality is pretty limited.

 Ecwid: A store plug-in with a freemium option

 Chances are that you are looking for something in between: an ecommerce store that fits in seamlessly with your site, starts at less than $20 per month, and doesn’t take a cut of your sales.

 Ecwid (part of the Canadian ecommerce company Lightspeed) seems to be able to do just that.
 Unlike other online store builders, its store ‘plug-in’ can be used with any type of existing website.
 Most importantly: you can use its basic plan free of charge (freemium model).